Here’s a list of some of the best homeschool curriculum for ADHD, Dyslexia, and other LDs:

 Monarch seeks to grab students attention with cutting-edge, media-rich lessons infused with movie clips, animations, learning games, audio clips, and web-related links.
 One of the best things about Monarch is that it IS organized as a daily lesson-based program.
 It is specifically developed for homeschooling families.

-Monarch was born out of the Switched On Schoolhouse program.
+Monarch is based on the Switched On Schoolhouse program.
 We used Switched On Schoolhouse with our sons who have ADHD and dyslexia.
 The content added to Monarch makes it one of the best, most media rich options for homeschooling a child with a learning disability.
-Since we used Switched On Schoolhouse, we think Monarch is the best homeschool curriculum for adhd and dyslexia!
+Since we used Switched On Schoolhouse, we think Monarch is one of the best homeschool curriculum for adhd and dyslexia!

 Best Homeschool Curriculum for ADHD with Dyslexia

-K5 Stars: Early learning activities can be great fun!
+Early learning activities can be great fun!
 K5 Stars has lots of fun learning games for elementary aged children.
-This program is one of the best homeschool curriculum for adhd kids due to its gamelike interface.
+This program is one of the best homeschool curriculum for kids with ADHD due to its game-like interface.
 K5 Stars has an engaging learning environment.
-It has over 300 online games where kids can have fun and learn simultaneously.
+It has over 300 online games where kids can have fun and learn at the same time.
 It’s also offered at an affordable price.

 One option my youngest son (ADHD) loved was Time4Learning.
 This online home school curriculum combines learning with interactive fun.
 It teaches language arts, math, science, and social studies.
 The main focus is on preschool through eighth grade.
 Time4Learning does offer high school options too.
 One of the best things about Time4Learning is that it gives students independence.
 Your child can progress at his own pace.
 The Time4Learning curriculum has engaging content, so it also motivates kids to learn.
 The Time4Learning platform is very similar to Odysseyware above.
 Time4Learning offers a free trial.
 The trial is great for seeing whether the program is the best homeschool curriculum for adhd and YOUR child.